 In Eugene, Oregon, the Eugene Islamic Center located on 1856 W Broadway is the only mosque in the city.
 Founded on May 28, 2012, the mosque serves as a local gathering place for the Muslim community of Eugene.

-In a Mosque the individual who leads payer, provides religious guidance, and serves as a community leader is known as an “Imam.”
-Yosof Wanly, currently residing in Eugene, is the serving Imam for the Eugene Islamic Center.
+Eugene Islamic Center Imam Yosof Wanly speaking to worshipers attending Friday prayer.
+In a mosque, the individual who leads payer, provides religious guidance and serves as a community leader is known as an imam.

 Muslim worshipers pray during Salat al-Jummu’ah (Friday Prayer).
 Prayer is just one of the five core beliefs, known as The Five Pillars of Islam, that Muslims satisfy as part of the religion of Islam.
-The remaining pillars entail sincerity during Shahadah (statement of faith), giving charity to the poor, fasting during the month of Ramadan, and pilgrimage to Mecca.
+The remaining pillars entail sincerity during Shahadah (statement of faith), giving charity to the poor, fasting during the month of Ramadan and pilgrimage to Mecca.

-Badr Alsultan, left, Elsherif, right, bow during prayer at the Eugene Islamic Center.
+Badr Alsultan, left, and Elsherif, right, bow during prayer at the Eugene Islamic Center.
 Muslims place their foreheads on the ground during prayer in order to demonstrate prostration and faith in Allah, the sole god in Islam.

 The Eugene Islamic Center has a foosball table in the main lobby of the building.
 Children who come to the Mosque play at the foosball table in-between prayers.
 In Islam, children typically do not practice Salat, the five daily prayers, until they reach puberty.
 In this case puberty being roughly defined as age 15.

 Worshipers at the Eugene Islamic Center talk after finishing the midday prayer.
-The Mosque is a place of worship and a general gathering place for the Muslim community of Eugene.
+The mosque is a place of worship and a general gathering place for the Muslim community of Eugene.

 Attendees of Arabian Night pose for a photo with Moezzi after his comedy show concluded.